 Step 2: Make the Chia Egg

-In a small bowl, combine 2 tablespoons of chia seeds with 6 tablespoons of warm water.
-Stir well and let sit for about 5 minutes until it forms a gel-like consistency.
-This chia egg acts as a binder and adds moisture to our gluten-free cake.
+In a small bowl, combine the chia seeds with six tablespoons of warm water.
+Stir well and let it sit for about 5 minutes until the mixture forms a gel-like consistency.
+This chia egg acts as a binder, adding moisture to our gluten-free cake.

 Step 3: Mash the Bananas

-Peel 3 large ripe bananas and place them onto a plate.
-Using a fork, mash them until they are smooth.
-They should measure out to 1 cup.
-Overripe bananas are best as they add more sweetness and moisture to the cake.
+Peel three large ripe bananas and place them on a plate.
+Using a fork, mash your bananas until smooth.
+They should measure out to one cup.
+Overripe bananas are best, as they add more sweetness and moisture to the cake.

 Step 4: Mix Wet Ingredients

-Chef Tip: If the frosting seems too thick, add 1 tablespoon of plant-based milk until you achieve the desired frosting consistency.
+Chef Tip: If the frosting seems too thick, add one tablespoon of plant-based milk until you achieve the desired frosting consistency.

-Allow the cake to cool in the pan for about 10 minutes before transferring it to a wire rack to cool completely.
-Once cooled, spread the frosting evenly over the top of the cake.
+Allow the banana cake to cool in the pan for about 10 minutes before transferring it to a wire rack to cool completely.
+Once cooled, spread the cream cheese frosting evenly over the top of the cake.
 If desired, you can also pipe the frosting to add a decorative touch.

-Slice and enjoy your fluffy gluten-free, dairy-free, and vegan banana cake with this simple and sweet frosting!
+Slice and enjoy your fluffy gluten-free vegan banana cake with this simple and sweet frosting!
 This cake is perfect for any occasion and is sure to be a hit with everyone.

-- Avoid a Dense Cake: Mix your gluten-free cake batter until the ingredients are just combined.
+- Don't Overmix: To avoid a dense cake, mix your gluten-free cake batter until the ingredients are just combined.
 Overmixing can make the cake dense.

 - Let the Batter Rest: Rest your gluten-free batter for 10 minutes before baking.
-This helps the gluten-free flour hydrate properly and gives you a chance to add more liquid if the batter is too dry.
+This helps the gluten-free flour hydrate properly and allows you to add more liquid if the batter is too dry.

 - Use Overripe Bananas: Choose bananas with plenty of brown spots for natural sweetness and moisture.